Believe it or not, the temperature inside the bin was a balmy 20 C (68 F)!

 I’ll likely provide at least one more update here to keep everyone up to speed, but you are more than welcome to follow-along over at Compost Guy as well.

-[tags]winter composting, worm composting, vermicomposting, compost, composting, worm bin, composter, red worms, red wigglers[/tags]
+[tags]winter composting, worm composting, vermicomposting, compost, composting, worm bin, composter, red worms, red wigglers[/tags]** Spring Special - Dig in with the Vermi-Trench & Walking Windrow Package - Now more than 50% off! **

 One of my European Nightcrawler (Eisenia hortensis) bins got an upgrade this mornning (the one with the most worms in it).
 I’ve read that these worms prefer a little more space than their red wiggly cousins (ie. Eisenia fetida) and have been feeling a little guilty that I forced them to live in pretty well the smallest Rubbermaid tub on the earth! (although, they’ve done very well considering).
 As you can see in the picture above, the worms got a decent upgrade.